 - Do a home hidey-hole test.
 Inspect every inch of your home for possible inaccessible spaces for pets to hide.
 In an emergency, a stressed animal will hide.
 Block, stuff or protect inaccessible locations in advance.

 - Make an exit plan in advance.
-Find out in which motels or hotel in your area accept pets.
+Find out which motels or hotels in your area accept pets.
 TripsWithPets.com has quick info for the U.S. and Canada.